 There are over 3,500 free bicycle parking spaces located in racks all over campus.
 For added security, there are electronic on-demand bike lockers as well.

-Eligible staff and faculty* who commute to campus by biking can receive a Commuter Passport from UCLA Recreation for one quarter and an $85 voucher that can be used at either Helen’s Cycles or The Bike Center ($100 total value):
+Eligible staff and faculty* who commute to campus by biking can receive a Commuter Passport from UCLA Recreation for one quarter and an $85 voucher that can be used at either Helen’s Cycles, The Bike Center, or campus Bike Shop ($100 total value):

 Commuter Passport from UCLA Recreation